 My graduate school team placed second among 70 entrants for the 2015 CHI Student Design Challenge at the international Computer-Human Interaction Conference in Seoul, South Korea.
 You can find our paper published in the ACM Digital Library here.
-Shout outs to my teammates and fellow collaborators: Jimin Zheng, Jay Liu, Israel Gonzales, and Heidi Yang.
+Shout-outs to my teammates and fellow collaborators: Jimin Zheng, Jay Liu, Israel Gonzales, and Heidi Yang.

-While new groups of users are constantly emerging, quite a few people still stay away from the benefits of technology.
-Design a product, application, technology, or service that enable people who are a new and completely unexplored user group in any country to appropriate things and technologies around them.
+"While new groups of users are constantly emerging, quite a few people still stay away from the benefits of technology.
+Design a product, application, technology, or service that enables people who are a new and completely unexplored user group in any country to appropriate things and technologies around them.
 This user group may be a minority, an extreme case, or somehow disconnected from the mainstream.
-Showcase your best abilities of "maker cultures" to build new connections and to make less-voiced cultures be better heard.
-Use technology as a material for crafting and tinkering and to make sure that you solve real problems, empower people in a unique way, and let them express their colors and needs.
+Showcase the best abilities of "maker cultures" to build new connections and to make less-voiced cultures better heard.
+Use technology as a material for crafting and tinkering and make sure that you solve real problems, empower people in a unique way, and let them express their colors and needs."

-Caseworkers can work with established refugees to embed directions, information, and commands onto NFC stickers, each costing less than $1, in a refugee's native language.
+Caseworkers can work with established refugees to embed directions, information, and commands onto NFC stickers in the refugees' native languages, with each sticker each costing less than $1.
 These tags would be placed by caseworkers and established refugees in strategic locations to leave context-based assistance for refugees needing guidance.
-Depending on the context, this help would come in the form of a pre-recorded message in the refugee’s native language or could trigger an automated phone call or text message to a service that could provide more information relating to the context.
-The refugee only needs to look out for these tags at pre-established locations and tap their phone to them to receive the necessary information.
-The system relies on simple, intuitive interactions with clearly defined markers and automated processes for users with low tech experience.
+Depending on the context, this help could come in the form of a pre-recorded message in the refugee’s native language.
+Or it could trigger an automated phone call or text message to a service that would provide relevant information.
+The refugee only needs to look out for these colored tags at pre-established locations and to tap their phone to them to receive any necessary information.
+Designed for users with low tech experience, the system relies on simple, intuitive interactions with clearly-defined markers and automated processes.

 Lantern uses mobile technology that refugees already have access to, eliminating their need to acquire additional hardware.
 Additionally, by drawing upon the refugee community to act as an ad-hoc, in-situ guide, Lantern takes a significant burden off of caseworkers.
 Refugees can obtain context-specific help in a self-service manner, building confidence in their ability to navigate their surroundings and achieving faster independence.
 By having the ability to contribute to Lantern, as they become more seasoned, a stronger sense of community can form among the individuals using the system.
-Finally, the flexibility of the system empowers refugees to organically develop the system to suit their needs.
+Finally, the flexibility of the system empowers refugees to modify or continue to develop the system to suit their needs.

 Two envisioned use cases are:

 A newly arrived refugee wants to visit a local ethnic market but doesn’t know the bus he needs to get there.
 He sees an NFC sticker placed on the stop and scans it with his phone.
 His phone then calls a number, where he is guided through an automated system in his native language that provides him options of where to go.
-He then receives a text on his phone containing the correct bus number, photograph of the stop, and ETA.
+He then receives a text to his phone containing the correct bus number, photograph of the stop, and ETA.